 Swapping out your old home loan for a new one may mean paying closing costs again.
 Do some HW to make sure you’ll save more than you spend.

-When the federal funds rate goes down, the interest on variable-rate debt (like a lot of credit cards) can, too.
+When the federal funds rate goes down, the interest on variable-rate cards can, too.

 That makes it less expensive – and easier – to pay off your balance.

-Not-so-great news: when rates are low, banks may pay you less to keep money in savings.
+Not-so-great news: when rates are low, banks may pay you less to keep money in your savings account.

-If you’re shopping for a new savings account, look at online banks.
+If you’re shopping for a new place to park your money, compare rates at online banks.
 They usually pay a little more than old-school options.

 If you don’t need your money for a while, investing gives it a chance to grow faster.